 Below, you'll see the wedding invitation template I selected.
-It's nice and clean, with good space for imagery, but those trees aren't exactly suited to the whole Caribbean vibe I'm going for.
+It's nice and clean, with suitable space for imagery, but those trees aren't exactly suited to the whole Caribbean vibe I'm going for.
 Also, I'm neither Anthony nor Jasmine.
 Let's fix that.

 Thankfully, working with text couldn't be easier.
 With a single tap, you can edit and change the font size, type, and color.

-After adding my name and other relevant details, I changed the font and deleted the smaller circular element and text in the center of the design by selecting it and pressing trash icon.
+After adding my name and other relevant details, I changed the font and deleted the smaller circular element and text in the center of the design by selecting it and pressing the trash icon.

-To replace or add a picture, either tap the plus sign on the lower right, or tap an existing image for the following set of menu buttons to appear:
+To replace or add a picture, either tap the plus sign on the lower right or tap an existing image for the following set of menu buttons to appear: